dsidavis/DSIWeb/content/pages/Services.md

 * Making data available to others via Web APIs, or bulk-download
 * Reproducibility and Provenance

+## Office hours
 We have office hours for advising.
+See the specific [office hours]({category}services) from our team.
 We are also very interested in collaborating on more significant, longer-term projects.

-The Statistics Lab on campus also provides consulting for statistical topics.
+The [Statistics Lab](http://www.stat.ucdavis.edu/stat-lab/services.html) on campus also provides consulting for statistical topics.